pulumi/pulumi-hugo/themes/default/content/blog/enhanced-search-intuitive-navigation-new-docs-experience/index.md

 ## Packages

-The [package documentation](/docs/registry/) is where to find config and API documentation for Pulumi supported clouds, version control, databases, & infrastructure, monitoring, and networking tools.
+The [package documentation](/docs/registry/) is where to find config and API documentation for Pulumi supported clouds, version control systems, databases, & infrastructure, monitoring, and networking tools.
 We support 119 providers today, and we add new providers every week!

 ![Pulumi api packages](imgs/packages.png)